LukeGrahamLandry/franca/examples/os/README.md

 - usb driver
 - keyboard input for doom
 - other clock types. real time, thread time
+  - pthread_getcpuclockid is a stub rn and clock_gettime is always system uptime.
 - when you rename a directory its `..` entry needs to change
 - `..` out of a fuse file system into the normal one